RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

     Replace `<host>`, `<port>`, and `<password>` with the details copied earlier from the **View Database** screen.

-3. You should now be connected to your database and can perform basic Redis commands:
+3. You should now be connected to your database.
+Try these basic Redis commands.

     ``` sh
     xxx:yyy> ping